 - Release Management

-IT Service Delivery is concerned with the application of principles for ensuring quality of deliverable’s in terms of IT services to the customer.
+IT Service Delivery is concerned with applying principles for ensuring the quality of deliverables in terms of IT services to the customer.

 - Service Level Management

 - Continuity Management